 There is a small space behind our shed that is in desperate need of attention.
-It cannot be seen from the backdoor.
-In order to catch a glimpse of the space you have to seek it out.
+It cannot be seen from the back door.
+In order to catch a glimpse of the area, you have to seek it out.
 It is the perfect location for a secret garden.

 It would also seem that a flowering arch is needed.

 Last year I planted a pale pink climbing rose right next to our metal arbor.
 While it grew it never bloomed.
 I did a bit of research and discovered roses need approximately 6 hours of sunlight a day.
 I’m quite new to gardening and didn’t know this.
 I shared the information with Mr. Decor and he cut back a very big branch from one of our huge oak trees right over the arbor and I am hoping it will bloom for us this year.

 From the arch, it would be nice to see the small garden on the left and have a focal point to gaze upon.

 Since we already have a hammock in another area I think a bench is just the thing.